Docker security

 When a link or node fails in one fault domain, it does not affect the other.
 There is an actual split in the network.
 You could argue that aggregation does not split the network into “true” fault domains, as you can still have backup paths ( specific routes ) with different metrics reachable in the other domain.

 If we split the network into fault domains, devices within each fault domain only compute paths within their fault domain.
-This drags the network closer to the MTTR/MTBF balance point, which is another reason you should divide complexity from complexity.
+This drags the network closer to the MTTR/MTBF balance point, another reason you should divide complexity from complexity.

 Virtualization Modularization